 Please ensure that you order the correct test(s) and select the correct specimen type as failure to do this may lead to incorrect testing or a delay in result.
-The electronic requesting systems currently available in the local trusts have been created to show those tests most commonly requested for Infection Sciences, should the test you require not be visible please contact the laboratory to check that the test is available.
+The electronic requesting systems currently available in the local Trusts have been created to show those tests most commonly requested for Infection Sciences, should the test you require not be visible please contact the laboratory to check that the test is available.
 Some tests are embedded within clinical syndromic profiles (e.g. rash contact), please also check these if a test is not individually listed.

-It is extremely important to include clinical details when sending specimens for Infection Sciences to ensure correct processing and interpretation of results.
-This information is the same as that currently required on handwritten request forms and should include clinical details and symptoms as well as information on antibiotic use (dosage information e.g. pre/post), foreign travel, outbreaks, date of onset etc.
+It is extremely important to include clinical details when sending specimens to Infection Sciences in order to ensure correct processing and interpretation of results.
+This information is the same as that currently required on handwritten request forms and should include clinical details and symptoms as well as information on antibiotic use (dosage information e.g. pre/post), foreign travel, outbreaks, date of onset, notification of hazard/high risk, etc.